Understanding Asymmetric Encryption

 Secure Communication

-- TLS/SSL: Asymmetric encryption secures HTTPS connections by exchanging symmetric keys (e.g., via Diffie-Hellman).
+- TLS/SSL: Asymmetric encryption secures HTTPS connections by facilitating symmetric key exchange (e.g., via Diffie-Hellman).

 - Email Encryption: Tools like PGP use public keys to encrypt emails, ensuring only the intended recipient can read them.